+Action/Event Who's involved Frequency

+Parent/Carer Meetings Class Teacher, 2 x annually

+Parent/Carers

+Structured Class Teacher and/or At least 2 x annually

+Conversations SENCO (parent/carer meetings

+takes this up to 3)

+Review Meetings Class Teacher and/or At least 2 x annually

+SENCO (parent/carer meetings

+takes this up to 3)

+PEP and My Voice Carers, Designated At least 3 x annually

+Matters Meetings (CLA Teacher (SENCO), Birth

+children only) Parents (where

+appropriate), Social

-Action/Event Who's involved Frequency Parent/Carer Meetings Class Teacher, Parent/Carers 2 x annually Structured Conversations Class Teacher and/or SENCO At least 2 x annually (parent/carer meetings takes this up to 3) Review Meetings Class Teacher and/or SENCO At least 2 x annually (parent/carer meetings takes this up to 3) PEP and My Voice Matters Meetings (CLA children only) Carers, Designated Teacher (SENCO), Birth Parents (where appropriate), Social Workers, Virtual School Case Worker, additional outside agencies working with the child At least 3 x annually Annual Review Meetings Parents/Carers, SENCO, Class teacher/ appropriate adult, Local Authority Representative (when able to attend), Outside Agency Caseworker (When able to attend), 1 x annually (EHCP only) Concern Speak to the class teacher initially (See SEND Policy documents).
-Senior Leadership Team members, or other skilled members of our staff are on the gate As needed.
+Workers, Virtual School Case Worker, additional outside agencies working with the child Annual Review Meetings Parents/Carers, SENCO, Class teacher/ appropriate adult, Local Authority Representative (when able to attend), Outside Agency Caseworker (When able to attend), 1 x annually (EHCP only) Concern Speak to the class teacher initially (See SEND Policy documents).
+Senior Leadership Team members, or other skilled members of our staff are on the gate mornings and at the end of the day.
+We are always here to listen.
+As needed.
 Please approach us, it's what we're here for.